top of page

 If you want your chili a little more soupy, add 1-2 cups chicken base dissolved in water (to make broth) until it reaches the consistency you want.

-Add the seasoning packet ONLY, stir well.
+Add the seasoning packet OR the DIY Seasoning blend, stir well.

 This is the thing - I never, ever use any of the rest of the kit.
 The chicken base makes it salty enough, I don’t like it too spicy, and the Rotelle tomatoes makes it spicy enough.
 I only add the masa if the chili is being used for chili dogs or serving others who prefer a thicker consistency.